Chinese Mountains Trail

 Beeches Mountain Trail

-This trail takes you from the car-park up a short trail to an old logging track, then up that for a short distance to where the trail becomes a hiking trail.
-It now curves around the mountainside and climbs steeply up for about 30 minutes to a signpost where a side-trail links you onto the Chinese Mountains Trail via the south peak of Chinese Mountains.
+This trail takes you from the car-park along a short trail to an old logging track, then up that for a short distance to where the old road becomes a hiking trail.
+At this point there is alos a short connector trail down to the Morte Lake Trail.
+The Beeches trail now curves around the mountainside and climbs steeply up for about 30 minutes to a signpost where a side-trail links you onto the Chinese Mountains Trail via the south peak of Chinese Mountains.